 Our academic team comes from a wide range of backgrounds with expertise in analogue photography and digital imaging, filmmaking and scriptwriting, fine art, applied arts, history and theory, museum education, critical writing and curating.
 They have extensive experience of working and exhibiting internationally, including the Museum of Fine Art Boston USA, SOFA New York and Chicago, FLICAM China, Saatchi Gallery London.
 The National Art School Sydney and RMIT Australia as well as residencies in Japan, Denmark, Korea, Malaysia and Italy.

 University of Derby students have made a major contribution to the city’s vibrant arts culture.
 Many have taken advantage of the area’s rural and industrial heritage as inspiration and to establish studios, start-up businesses or exhibit work.
-The College of Art has strong community links such as Derby Theatre, Déda, and QUAD.
+The School of Arts has strong community links such as Derby Theatre, Déda, and QUAD.
 Film and Photography students have the opportunity to be involved with international exhibition and conference FORMAT - as participants, exhibiters and interns for some of the world’s most influential contemporary artists.
 The University also has a close relationship with the Malta Film Commission through which past students have gained experience working on location with Directors such as Michael Bay and Luc Besson.